grafana/loki/tools/kafka/README.md

 Finally to stop the compose stack use `make stop-kafka`.
 This will result in all topics being lost with their messages.

+## Running secure kafka locally

+To test authentication, you need to start the Kafka container which is configured with authentication.

+You can also use `make start-kafka` in appropriate directory like `sasl-scram` you need.

+In addition, you need to create certificates using `make create-certs` when using SSL/TLS.

+If you don't need to authenticate, you should use the tools in `plain` directory.

 ## Working with Topic

 In Kafka before sending messages you need to create and select the topic you want to use for the exchange.